cwaage/cs50_labs/README.md

 {
   printtf("num1 is less than or equal to num2\n");
 }

 // if ... else ...  if ... else
 if (num1 > num2) // Execute if num1 > num2 is TRUE
 {
   printtf("num1 is greater than num2\n");
 }
-else if (num1 > num3) // Executes when num1 > num2 is FALSE
+else if (num1 > num3) // Executes when num1 > num3 is TRUE
 {
   printtf("num1 is greater than num3\n");
 }
-else
-{
+else // Executes only when all if and else if blocks above are FALSE {
   printtf("num1 is not greater than num2 or num3\n");
 }